Wiktenauer logo.png

 Perhaps I would make a rotation using this taking.

-From there, your [triple-point] is lost, afterwards, my triple-point beats you in the forehead.
+From there, your [weapon] is lost, afterwards, my triple-pointed [pollaxe] hits you in the forehead.

 If the fates are willing for the strong to survive.

-whether the wild sword is thrown like a javelin, or the second prepares
+🛠️Whether the wild sword is thrown as a javelin, or the second [sword/opponent] prepares

-to cut [me] to pieces, the only [one left] desires me with the point,
+to cut [me] to pieces, he [the last/third one] as yet only desires me with the point,

 Notes